-- The completion of Mathematics 110 or 116 or 120 or 124 or 132 referenced in item 3. b.
-(2) below may also be used to satisfy the University mathematics requirement.
-However, a course that is used to satisfy the University mathematics requirement may not be counted toward the College of Social Science NATU-RAL SCIENCE, AND ARTS AND LETTERS, REQUIREMENT (referenced in section I.B. under the heading Graduation Requirements for the Bachelor of Arts and Bachelor of Science Degrees in the College statement). - The requirements of the College of Social Science for the Bachelor of Arts degree.
-The completion of Economics 201 and 202 referenced in item 3.b.(1) below partially 2 satisfies the College of Social Science SOCIAL SCIENCE REQUIREMENT (referenced in section I. A. under the heading Graduation Requirements for the Bachelor of Arts and Bachelor of Science Degrees in the College statement).
+2. The requirements of the College of Social Science for the Bachelor of Arts degree.
+The completion of Economics 201 and 202 referenced in item 3.b.(1) below partially satisfies the College of Social Science SOCIAL SCIENCE REQUIREMENT (referenced in section I. A. under the heading Graduation Requirements for the Bachelor of Arts and Bachelor of Science Degrees in the college statement).

 The completion of the History or Philosophy course referenced in item 3. b.
-(3) below partially satisfies the College of Social Science NATURAL SCIENCE, AND ARTS AND LETTERS, REQUIREMENT (referenced in section I.B. under the heading Graduation Requirements for the Bachelor of Arts and Bachelor of Science Degrees in the College statement).
+(2) below partially satisfies the College of Social Science NATURAL SCIENCE, AND ARTS AND LETTERS, REQUIREMENT (referenced in section I.B. under the heading Graduation Requirements for the Bachelor of Arts and Bachelor of Science Degrees in the college statement).